-The family systems curriculum responds to evolving community needs by integrating the latest approaches in the field.
+The Family Systems curriculum responds to evolving community needs by integrating the latest approaches in the field.
 To ensure courses are addressing client needs in a contemporary context, concentration offerings are informed by faculty, practitioners, community members and students.
-You will learn employment marketable skills such as treatment and service planning, professional documentation, evaluation, and local and national policy analysis.
-If you are interested in clinical practice, we offer courses that utilize one-way-mirror and live-observation training.
+You will learn marketable skills such as treatment and service planning, professional documentation, evaluation, and local and national policy analysis.
+If you are interested in clinical practice, we offer courses that use one-way-mirror and live-observation training.
 Additionally, you can learn outside the curriculum through partnership projects with other disciplines.
 For instance, through a partnership with Sturm College of Law, students participated in preparing women and children in family detention for immigration asylum hearings.

 |Theory for Practice (3 credits required)||Family Systems Theories for Social Work Practices|

 |Methods/Skills (9 credits required)||Multisystemic Social Work Practice & Advocacy With Families

 Assessment of Mental Health & Drug Use in Adults

 Assessment of Mental Health in Children and Adolescents